gdjohnson/TK19/concepts/positive-sum competition.md

 ## Competition & Autonomy

-A [[field]]'s pertinence to, and interest among, the larger culture, correlates strongly (indeed causes) the level of competitiveness or cooperation among members of the field.
+A [[fields|field]]'s pertinence to, and interest among, the larger culture, correlates strongly (indeed causes) the level of competitiveness or cooperation among members of the field.

 [[Simon Reynolds]], on contemporary electronica:
 > Indeed, there is something of an audio-visual arms race going on within what the writer Geeta Dayal mischievously dubs “the festival-industrial complex”: musicians competing with each other not just to wow audiences but for places on the lineups.
 Festivals increasingly look not just for someone who can deliver a slamming DJ set or sonically stunning performance, but for world-exclusive premieres of a new show that impacts with the avant-garde equivalent of razzle-dazzle.
 “The idea of going onstage with a laptop and lighting done by some person you’ve never met before—that just doesn’t make any sense at this point,” says Gamble.
 “The expectation is a lot higher than that.”